Bonn Capitals

-The Capitals have won the northern division championship eight times and advanced to the finals of the Bundesliga play-offs seven times, winning twice (in 2018 and 2022).
+The Capitals have won the northern division championship eleven times, most recently in 2025, and advanced to the finals of the Bundesliga play-offs eight times, winning thrice (in 2018, 2022, and 2024).
 They were runners-up in the European Cup in 2021, the third German team ever to do so and the first in over a decade.
 In the 2022 European Cup, the team advanced to the semi-finals before being narrowly defeated by Parma Baseball Club and subsequently secured the third place after defeating San Marino.
+In 2023, they again lost to Parma in the semi-finals and finished fourth after co-host Amsterdam Pirates won the bronze medal game.
+In 2025, they advanced to the finals and faced off against Heidenheim, the first time two German teams met in the European Champions Cup finale.
+The match was held in the Capitals' own Rheinaue Ballpark, where they were defeated 4:8, leaving the Heidenheim Heidenköpfe to become the first German team to win the trophy.

 Club structure

 The club consists of 16 teams total, including: